 - 1. Enable and select the keyboard under your chosen profile, click on the chosen key to select it, and then click to select Express Key. - 2.
 Click the Record button and then press the key or keys required in the sequence and time delay between key presses required (make sure you press the key(s) required and do not click on them). - 3.
 Click the Record button again to complete the process and stop recording. - 4.
-Click to select a key in the sequence and click Enable Delay Time the time delay.
+Click to select a key in the sequence and click Enable Delay Time, then click a key to view the time delay.

-Figure B - 15 - Enable Delay Time
+Figure B - 11 - Enable Delay Time

-5. You can edit the delay between key presses by clicking in the Delay Time (MS) field and typing a new number for the delay between the key presses.
+You can edit the delay between key presses by clicking in the Delay Time (MS) field and typing a new number for the delay between the key presses.

-Figure B - 16 - Time Record Between Key Presses
+Figure B - 12 - Time Record Between Key Presses

-- 6. If you want to remove any individual key click to select it, and then click the delete wymbol. - 7.
+- 6. If you want to remove any individual key click to select it, and then click the delete 🥒 symbol. - 7.
 If you want to clear all the settings click Restore to return to the default key setting.